The controversial film Padmavati has been granted a U/A certificate by India's Central Board Of Film Certification.

 The transition to more adult material must not be unduly abrupt at the watershed (in the case of television) …For television, the strongest material should appear later in the schedule.

-scene, the word fucking was used.
+the word fucking was used.
 Ofcom's 2016 research on offensive language4 highlighted that the word fuck and similar words are considered by audiences to be among the most offensive language.
-Therefore, in our view, this material was
+Therefore, in our view, this material was aimed at an

 Ofcom's Decision is that the material was in breach of Rule 1.6.